 The following guide includes a visit to Fossil Cliffs via the coastal track.
 If limited for time, the direct route via the Darlington Penal Settlement is 2km shorter.

 From the Commissariat Store at the Darlington ferry area, the trail heads north past the cement works and silo ruins.
 After a gentle climb, the Convict Barn is met.
-Filled with early farming artifacts, the barn is worthy of a brief inspection.
-Continuing on, the free settlers cemetery and airfield are passed before reaching Fossil Cliffs 2km away.
-This coastal section of track is often frequented by gangs of forester kangaroos and wombats.
+Filled with early farming artefacts, the barn is worthy of a brief inspection.
+Continuing on, the free settlers’ cemetery and airfield are passed before reaching Fossil Cliffs 2km away.
+This coastal section of the track is often frequented by gangs of forester kangaroos and wombats.